 VALIDATION_MODE = RETURN_n_ROWS | RETURN_ERRORS | RETURN_ALL_ERRORS

 Using a query as the source for the COPY statement for column reordering, column omission, and casts (i.e. transforming data during a load) is supported.
 For usage examples, see Transforming Data During a Load.
 Note that only simple SELECT statements are supported.
 Filtering using a WHERE clause is not supported.

-Cloning a database or schema clones all objects, including pipes, in the source database or schema.
+Cloning a database or schema clones all contained pipes that reference external (i.e. AWS S3, Google Cloud Storage, or Microsoft Azure) stages.
 This results in the following behavior:

 If a table is fully qualified in the COPY statement in the pipe definition (in the form of